 Try the following methods to see what helps the best for prioritizing.
 Whether you’re a visual or conceptual learner, you can choose the method that works best for you.

-If you’re a visual learner, this can be the best method to prioritize your work.
+If you’re a visual learner, a prioritization matrix can be the best method to prioritize your work.
 On a blank piece of paper, draw a 2×2 chart.
 On the vertical axis, label the top “Importance.”
 On the horizontal axis, label the right end “Urgency.”
 Within the matrix, start mapping all your tasks for the day or week.

 When you’re all done, the tasks in the upper right quadrant are the ones that you need to prioritize first– these are important and urgent.
 From there, you can prioritize the rest based on where they fall in the matrix.